illb/CarND-Traffic-Sign-Classifier-Project/writeup.md

   * learning rate : 0.001
   * decay : 0.9
 * traing operation : minimize cross entropy of softmax probabilites with one hot encoded class ids
-* training dropout keep probability : 0.5
+* training dropout keep probability : 0.7

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

-My final model results were:
-* training set accuracy of 0.990
-* validation set accuracy of 0.975
-* test set accuracy of 0.935

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+  * From lenet, the input channel is increased to 3, allowing color input.
 * What were some problems with the initial architecture?
+  * when colors change cannot detect
+  * rotated images cannot detect
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+  * add grayscale channel
+  * add rotated images (-20, -10, 10, 20 degrees)
+  * normalize images
+  * add dropout (0.7) to avoid overfit
+  * wider layers (2 times)
+  * use xavier initializer to fater training
 * Which parameters were tuned?
 How were they adjusted and why?
+  * increase epoch to 50
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
+  * modified Lenet
 * Why did you believe it would be relevant to the traffic sign application?
+  * Lenet is simple and easy to modofy
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+My final model results were:
+* training set accuracy of 0.989
+* validation set accuracy of 0.958
+* test set accuracy of 0.944

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.